Internet: Governance

-The Internet is a global network that comprises many voluntarily interconnected autonomous networks.
-It operates without a central governing body.
+IETF

 The technical underpinning and standardization of the core protocols (IPv4 and IPv6) is an activity of the Internet Engineering Task Force (IETF), a non-profit organization of loosely affiliated international participants that anyone may associate with by contributing technical expertise.

+While the hardware components in the Internet infrastructure can often be used to support other software systems, it is the design and the standardization process of the software that characterizes the Internet and provides the foundation for its scalability and success.
+The responsibility for the architectural design of the Internet software systems has been assumed by the IETF.

+The IETF conducts standard-setting work groups, open to any individual, about the various aspects of Internet architecture.
+The resulting contributions and standards are published as Request for Comments (RFC) documents on the IETF web site.
+The principal methods of networking that enable the Internet are contained in specially designated RFCs that constitute the Internet Standards.
+Other less rigorous documents are simply informative, experimental, or historical, or document the best current practices when implementing Internet technologies.

+ICANN

 To maintain interoperability, the principal name spaces of the Internet are administered by the Internet Corporation for Assigned Names and Numbers (ICANN).
 ICANN is governed by an international board of directors drawn from across the Internet technical, business, academic, and other non-commercial communities.
-ICANN coordinates the assignment of unique identifiers for use on the Internet, including domain names, IP addresses, application port numbers in the transport protocols, and many other parameters.
+The organization coordinates the assignment of unique identifiers for use on the Internet, including domain names, IP addresses, application port numbers in the transport protocols, and many other parameters.
 Globally unified name spaces are essential for maintaining the global reach of the Internet.
 This role of ICANN distinguishes it as perhaps the only central coordinating body for the global Internet.

+The National Telecommunications and Information Administration, an agency of the United States Department of Commerce, had final approval over changes to the DNS root zone until the IANA stewardship transition on 1 October 2016.

+Regional internet registries

-Regional Internet registries (RIRs) were established for five regions of the world.
-The African Network Information Center (AfriNIC) for Africa, the American Registry for Internet Numbers (ARIN) for North America, the Asia-Pacific Network Information Centre (APNIC) for Asia and the Pacific region, the Latin American and Caribbean Internet Addresses Registry (LACNIC) for Latin America and the Caribbean region, and the Réseaux IP Européens – Network Coordination Centre (RIPE NCC) for Europe, the Middle East, and Central Asia were delegated to assign IP address blocks and other Internet parameters to local registries, such as Internet service providers, from a designated pool of addresses set aside for each region.
+Regional Internet registries (RIRs) were established for five regions of the world to assign IP address blocks and other Internet parameters to local registries, such as Internet service providers, from a designated pool of addresses set aside for each region: